 Golden-bellied mangabeys live in social family groups, typically led by an alpha male, of about 15 members; however, groups as large as 100 members or more have been reported.

-Home range for golden-bellied mangabeys is unknown, but home range of one similar species, the agile mangabey, is 489 ac (198 ha); yet the highly endangered Tana River mangabey has a home range of only 37 ac (15 ha).
-(This disparity highlights the potential shortcomings in looking to similar species for clues, rather than conducting more earnest studies of a specific species, in this case the golden-bellied mangabey.)
+The home range for golden-bellied mangabeys is unknown, but home range of one similar species, the agile mangabey, is 489 acres (198 ha); yet the highly endangered Tana River mangabey has a home range of only 37 acres (15 ha).
+(This disparity highlights the potential shortcomings in looking to similar species for clues, rather than conducting more earnest studies of a specific species, in this case, the golden-bellied mangabey.)

 Golden-bellied mangabeys do their best to avoid outside mangabey groups in their travels, and they rarely engage with other species.
 Should they encounter an outside mangabey group or a perceived predator, members at the front of a foraging party emit alarm calls to warn others to retreat to safety.

 Golden-bellied mangabeys communicate primarily through vocalizations; these vocalizations, or calls, include low grunts or barks and high-pitched shrieks.
 In addition to alarm calls, loud warning calls convey a sense of urgency or imminent danger; these calls are the species’ only defense against predation.
 Males are more likely to emit warning and alarm calls, but females do so when necessary.
 Specialized sacs in the throats of golden-bellied mangabeys allow their calls to be heard up to a distance of 0.62 mi (1 km).
 Males are significantly louder than females.

 Other calls announce location, and still other calls convey non-emergency messages.

 Olfactory communication plays a role in daily life.
 Golden-bellied mangabeys possess a strong sense of smell that allows them to “sniff out” information in their environment.